 The Transportation Improvement Program (TIP) is a short-range fiscal programming document representing the first four (4) to six (6) years of the Metropolitan Transportation Plan.

 The TIP contains information about regionally significant transportation projects including the scope of the project, the phases that will receive funding, the estimated project cost, and the type of funding that will be used.
-The TIP is required to be updated every four years.
+The TIP is required to be updated every two years.
 It is the responsibility of the Transportation Policy Committee (TPC) to approve the TIP.

 Click here to see an Interactive TIP Map of the active transportation projects.